anonymousseresearcher/EarlyDefectPrediction/README.md

 **After successful execution, 7 (csv) files on for each evaluation measure will be generated at the current working directory**
 **Note: These 7 csv's are used as an input to (1)**

-## Detailed Project Release wise reports (learner, metric and measures) are available [here](https://github.com/anonymousseresearcher/EarlyDefectPrediction/tree/master/results/detailed_report)
+## Reports for (2) are computed from [here](https://github.com/anonymousseresearcher/EarlyDefectPrediction/tree/master/results/detailed_report) (Project-Release wise report across all learners and evaluation measures)

-## Projects and release information are available [here](https://github.com/anonymousseresearcher/EarlyDefectPrediction/tree/master/data)
+## Projects with release information are available [here](https://github.com/anonymousseresearcher/EarlyDefectPrediction/tree/master/data)